AaltoSciComp/scicomp-docs/rse/procedures/how-we-work.rst

 .. warning::

-   This page is still in draft form
+   This page is still in draft form and being discussed and developed.
+See the note on the parent page.

 This page is mostly focused on how long-term scheduled projects, which